We pick our 5 best in-ear monitor systems for musicians who need the freedom to roam and don’t want to rely on the fold back speakers on stage

 A complete package that is by far one of the best in-ear monitors systems for the money and build quality.

-2. LD MEI 1000 G2 Wireless In Ear Monitor System
+2. LD Systems MEI 1000 G2 Wireless In-Ear Monitoring System ISM UK Version

-The LD MEI 1000 G2 Wireless In Ear Monitor System is a great, budget friendly in-ear monitor system that is easy to set up, comfortable to use and license free.
-You have 96 UHF (Ultra-High Frequency) channels to scroll through, meaning you’re never running the risk of getting any interference in your monitors.
-It’s ideal for touring musicians and one of the best in ear monitors due to the large amount of frequencies on offer.
+The LD Systems MEI 1000 G2 Wireless In-Ear Monitoring System ISM UK Version is a great, budget friendly in-ear monitor system that is easy to set up, comfortable to use and license free.
+It’s ideal for touring musicians and one of the best in ear monitors due to the large amount of settings on offer.

 A large dynamic range and outstanding crosstalk behaviour in the 823 - 832 and 863 - 865 MHz frequency bands providing you with a high-quality sound at all times and an accurate representation of your on-stage sound.
 This pack comes supplied with extremely comfortable in-ear monitors, transmitter and body pack making it a perfect addition to any musicians set up without a huge investment.